- Practice Areas

 There is also some concern with regard to the accuracy of results.
 Since FCEs are typically conducted over the span of only a few hours, they are not necessarily the best indicator of whether you will be able to perform certain work duties over the course of an extended period of time.
 Additionally, your doctor may ask you for the level of pain you experienced during various tasks, but since pain levels vary from person to person, this may not be the best indicator of your physical ability level or readiness to return to work.

-If you’re not sure whether an FCE is necessary in your case, call us at (404) 259-7635 or visit our website today to get your questions answered for free.
+If you’re not sure whether an FCE is necessary in your case, call us at (404) 259-7635 or visit an Atlanta personal injury lawyer today to get your questions answered for free.